 Renal artery aneurysms are dilated outpouching of the vessels that supply blood to the kidney.
 They are often found when patients are being investigated for hypertension or found incidentally.

 The decision to treat a renal aneurysm is complex.
-In general if the aneurysm is larger than 15mm, or the patient is female an of child bearing age, then treatment is considered.
+In general if the aneurysm is larger than 15mm, or the patient is female and of child bearing age, then treatment is considered.

-Treatment consists on coil embolisation, oftent using stent assistance.
+Treatment consists of coil embolisation, often using stent assistance.

 Antiplatelet drugs are an important part of treatment, and will be discussed at the time of your consultation.